Cart

 If you and your partner have truly opposite preferences, a compromise might not be enough.
 This is where a split king mattress comes in.
 A split king is made of two separate Twin XL mattresses placed side-by-side in one frame, allowing each of you to choose the exact firmness and material you prefer.
 It’s the ultimate way to get a personalized sleep setup while still sharing a bed.
 This option completely eliminates motion transfer.
 Plus, split kings pair perfectly with adjustable bases, so one of you can sit up to read while the other lies flat.
 It’s a fantastic investment in customized comfort for both of you.

-Factoring in Body Weight and Sleep Positions
+Considering Your Body Weight and Sleep Style

 Your individual sleep styles and body types play a huge role in what makes a mattress comfortable.
 A mattress will feel different depending on your weight; a heavier person sinks in more and may need a firmer, more supportive model, while a lighter person might need a softer surface to get enough pressure relief.
 Your primary sleeping position also matters.
 Side sleepers typically need a softer mattress to cushion their shoulders and hips, while back and stomach sleepers often require a firmer surface to keep their spine aligned.
 Brands like Helix even offer mattresses designed for specific sleep needs, making it easier to find a model that truly works for you both.